 We’re often asked about “Getting Baby on a Schedule” here at LMS.
 While baby’s routine is something that naturally emerges if we follow baby’s lead, it’s understandable that the rest of the family can benefit from predictable feeding and sleep times.
 Below is a sample schedule for a typical 6/7 month old baby.
-This is by no means the *only* schedule, and it’s certainly not the best schedule for everyone but if you are looking for a starting point, the schedule below is one we often use in Sleep Consultations.
+This is by no means the *only* schedule, and it’s certainly not the best schedule for everyone but if you are looking for a starting point, the Sample Sleep Schedule for a 6-7 Month Old template below is one we often use in Sleep Consultations.

 Sample Schedule for a 6 to 7 Month Old

 6:30: diaper change, get dressed, feed 6-8 ounces when baby is exhibiting signs of hunger; this can beright at wake up or after 1/2 hour or more.

 8:00: breakfast of solids: oatmeal + fruit.
 Give as much as s/he wants. ***Remember that any milk used to make oatmeal counts toward daily ounces.

 9:00 – 9:30: quieter play and wind down activities such a cuddling and books.
 Look for sleepy signs such as eye rubbing or disinterest in toys.
 If you have trouble seeing those “sleep cues” a good rule of thumb is to place baby in the crib, after you see 1 yawn.